In this article

 - It enables people to achieve a better work-life balance.

-The same 2011 study by CBI reported that 39% of employees feel the work-life balance is underdeveloped by their employer.
-Moreover, the study by the MHF reported that a third of respondents were unhappy or very unhappy about the amount of time that they spend working; the elusive ‘work-life balance’ is a phrase we hear constantly and it actually refers to a state of equilibrium between the various factors in life.
+The same study by the CBI reported that 39% of employees feel the work-life balance is underdeveloped by their employer.
+Moreover, a study by the Mental Health Foundation (MHF) reported that a third of respondents were unhappy or very unhappy about the amount of time that they spend working.
+The elusive ‘work-life balance’ is a phrase we hear constantly and it actually refers to a state of equilibrium between the various factors in life.
 It is all about leaders recognising that employees have lives outside of the workplace that are equally, if not more, important.

 Promoting a positive work-life balance amongst your team could include: